Simple lemonade with basil seeds

 simple lemonade with basil seeds in a glass with yellow straw.

-Basil seeds also known as sabja seeds, falooda seeds or tukmaria.
+Basil seeds also known as sabja seeds, falooda seeds or tukmaria are from the sweet basil plant.
 When these tiny super seeds are soaked in water they absorb water and a translucent layer is formed around these seeds that result to double up these seeds in size.
-Basil seeds look similar to sesame seeds, are considered to have many health benefits.
-These seeds are a good source of minerals, fiber and have the ability to regulate blood sugar levels, improve digestion.
+Basil seeds look somewhat similar to chia seeds.

 Ingredients